The easy way to book a reliable London 'Man with a Van'

 In fact this is exactly what these types of sites are ideally for.
 Self-employed owner drivers bid on jobs they could either pick up on the way to or back from wherever they are already planning on going, instead of having to travel half the journey with an empty vehicle.

 We cannot vouch for the kind of service you would get as we have no connection with these sites, but if you hit lucky it might be a viable option.

 Otherwise maybe just try looking for that semi-retired owner Man and Van driver, that advertises in your local area and doesn't have the overheads of a larger operation.
-Sometimes these guys can do it a bit cheaper, especially if you're ok to wait until they have another job going in the same general area.
-Thank you and we wish you luck.
+These guys can usually do it a bit cheaper, especially if you're ok to wait until they have another job going in the same general area.
+Thank you and happy moving.